jacurtis813/third-lesson/README.md

 * Create the html file and the css file
 * Begin the lesson with fonts.
 Size, weight, family and etc.
 * Learn how to link font-family from external source.
 How to write them in css
+* Begin box model.
+Learning about padding, margin, border, and more